Skip to content

 Feature flag guards

-All three entry points (upsert_shipment_record, lookup_shipment, build_shipment_schema) raise if features.shipment.enabled is false — you can toggle the feature off without dropping the table.
+All three entry points (upsert_shipment_record, lookup_shipment, build_shipment_schema) raise if features.shipment.enabled is false, so you can toggle the feature off without dropping the table.

 Migration note